KingWaffleIII/Plane/README.md

 ### Trading & Duplicates

 Duplicate waifus can be obtained, each with their own unique stats.
-Up to 5 duplicates are permitted per waifu per user (this is a soft limit; since this is not enforced by the database, more waifus can be generated in by an admin).
 Waifus can be traded with other users.
 Once the first user submits a type of waifu for trading and then a dupe of that waifu, the second user is able to accept and put up their own waifu dupe for trade.
 If both users agree, the waifus are traded.

 Note: due to Discord limitations, only 25 items can be in a dropdown menu at once.
 This means that if a user has more than 25 waifus, they will only be able to trade the 25 waifus with the highest ATK stat.